 The HACP has also continued to invest in its housing stock, including activities in Section II.
-The HACP completed phases I, II and III of Addison redevelopment resulting in 263 new Project-Based Voucher (PBV) units and Phase I of Larimer Redevelopment resulting in 29 PBV units.
+The HACP completed phases I, II, III and IV of Addison redevelopment resulting in 311 new Project-Based Voucher (PBV) units and Phase I and II of Larimer Redevelopment resulting in 29 PBV and 75 Project-Based Rent units.

-The HACP has also implemented an Energy Performance Contract for improvements that included the installation of energy efficient and cost saving geothermal heating (and cooling) systems at several developments.
+The HACP has also implemented an Energy Performance Contract for improvements that included but was not limited to the installation of energy efficient and cost saving geothermal heating (and cooling) systems at several developments.
 The HACP is committed to continuing these preservation and revitalization efforts to the greatest extent feasible with the funding available throughout the MTW demonstration.
-The HACP has also successfully implemented a new MTW local non-traditional development program, the PBV/Gap Financing program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since 2016.
+The HACP will track its energy, water, and electricity usage through the EPA's Energy Star Portfolio Manager for benchmarking purposes.
+The data will be used to augment pre-existing tools used to create future projections and pathways to accomplish the energy and water reduction goals of the City of Pittsburgh's Climate Action Plan by 2030.
+The HACP has also successfully implemented a MTW local non-traditional development program, the PBV/Gap Financing program, to support various private developers/owners in developing and preserving low-income affordable housing in various mixed-finance projects throughout the city since FY 2016.